-3.2.
-A New Leaf Editors
+2.2.
+Editors

-There shall be two (2) A New Leaf Editors (Editors) whose term is for one (1) year from the time they are selected.
-The Editors shall be selected by a vote of the entire board with a yes vote of no less than 3.
-An Editor may not serve more than two consecutive terms as an Editor but may serve as an Executive Director subsequent to serving as an editor.
+There shall be two (2) Editors whose term is for one (1) year from the time they are selected.
+The Editors shall be selected by a vote of the ANLP Department per sections 5.2 Quorum and 5.3 Voting.
+An Editor may not serve more than two (2) consecutive terms as an Editor.

-a) Qualifications-An Editor must be clean and sober from marijuana, alcohol and all other mind-altering substances for two years.
+Qualifications- An Editor must be clean and sober from marijuana, alcohol, and all other mind-altering substances (unless those other substances are taken as prescribed by a healthcare provider) for two (2) years and meet the requirements of the job description (as currently written).